|Navy uniform. It's dashing, innit.|

 Throughout all this fun, excitement, and adventure, I got together with a wonderful girlfriend and had time to attend lots of theatre shows and concerts, march in Nijmegen, play wargames, be with friends and family, and sail the Viking longboat The Sea Stallion.

 The year ended with being headhunted for a position in the Joint Defence Command smack middle in Copenhagen.
 I am now a project coordinator, administrator and none the least the PA for a retired two star general in a semi-civilian job (see this blog post).

 |This is work when in the Navy ...|

-All this goodness comes from the fact that in 1996, I pursued my childhood dream of undergoing training to become a reserve officer.
+All this goodness comes from the fact that I pursued my childhood dream of undergoing training to become a reserve officer.
+In the spring spring of 1996 I went through the two-day acceptance test at Air Base Værløse.
+Out of 60-something applicants that weekend we were 2 applicants who made it through the physical, cognitive, and psychological tests.
+Since I made it through being a cadet as well, and here we are.
 Being Twice a Citizen has served me so very well.

 With all this in mind, I can look back at the article introduced here with fondness, while the feeling was bittersweet when it was published: the interview was done while I worked in Maersk Line, showing how being a reserve officer can be (part of) a road to success.
 When the article came out, I had been fired.
 I still shared the link a year ago today.
 No regrets.